decidables/decidables/libraries/detectable-elements/README.md

       - The count of the trial within the block
 - `stop()`
   - Indicates that the trial is over and it is time to display any requested feedback
-  - Note that if no response has been made yet, the trial is recorded as having no response
+  - **Note:** If no response has been made yet, the trial is recorded as having no response
 - `present()`
   - Emulate a 'present' response
 - `absent()`